mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/wlmgmt_intro.html.md

 The line labelled *B* shows that the total memory available must be shared by Greenplum Database and all other processes on the host.
 Non-Greenplum Database processes include the operating system and any other applications, for example system monitoring agents.
 Some applications may use a significant portion of memory and, as a result, you may have to adjust the number of segments per Greenplum Database host or the amount of memory per segment.

-The segments \(*C*\) each get an equal share of the Greenplum Database Memory \(*B*\).
+Each segment on line labelled *C* gets an equal share of the Greenplum Database Memory.

-Within a segment, the currently active resource management scheme, *Resource Queues* or *Resource Groups*, governs how memory is allocated to run a SQL statement.
+Within a segment, the currently active resource management scheme, Resource Queues or Resource Groups, governs how memory is allocated to run a SQL statement.
 These constructs allow you to translate business requirements into execution policies in your Greenplum Database system and to guard against queries that could degrade performance.
 For an overview of resource groups and resource queues, refer to [Managing Resources](wlmgmt.html).

-## <a id="opts"></a>Options for Configuring Segment Host Memory
+## <a id="config_seghost"></a>Configuring Segment Host Memory

 Host memory is the total memory shared by all applications on the segment host.
 You can configure the amount of host memory using any of the following methods:

 -   Add more RAM to the nodes to increase the physical memory.
 -   Allocate swap space to increase the size of virtual memory.
--   Set the kernel parameters vm.overcommit\_memory and vm.overcommit\_ratio to configure how the operating system handles large memory allocation requests.
+-   Set the kernel parameters `vm.overcommit_memory` and `vm.overcommit_ratio` to configure how the operating system handles large memory allocation requests.

 The physical RAM and OS configuration are usually managed by the platform team and system administrators.
 See the [Greenplum Database Installation Guide](../install_guide/prep_os.html#topic3) for the recommended kernel parameters and for how to set the `/etc/sysctl.conf` file parameters.